Archway, London: Development

-The Archway Road is part of the A1 or Great North Road, one of the original toll roads.
-From 1813 to 1864, the cutting contained a toll gate, where travellers paid for the next stage of their journey, as is recorded by a plaque at 1 Pauntley Street, an apartment block.
-Highgate Hill, the road from Archway to Highgate village, was the route of the first motorised cable car in Europe.
+Highgate Hill, the road from Archway to Highgate village, was the route of the first motorised cable tramway in Europe.
 It operated from 1884 to 1909.
 Highgate tube station (later renamed 'Highgate Archway' and subsequently just 'Archway') opened on 22 June 1907 as the northern terminus of the Highgate branch of the Northern Line.

 Local government

 The ancient parish of Islington stretched over three miles from its southern boundary to meet with the parish of Hornsey at its north.
 The area that became Archway is located at the northwestern part of this parish.
 The parish was government by the St Mary Islington open vestry.
 The vestry was incorporated by the Metropolis Management Act 1855 as an administrative vestry and the boundary with Hornsey to the north also became the northern limit of the London metropolitan district.

 Governance

 Archway is part of the Islington North Parliament constituency.
 It is mostly in the Islington ward of Junction, which is named after Junction Road and partly in the ward of Hillrise.
 Each ward elects three councillors to Islington London Borough Council.